-EFH for crustaceans MUS was originally designated in Amendment 10 to the Crustaceans FMP (64 FR 19067, 19 April 1999) using the level of data found in Table 14.
+EFH for crustaceans MUS was originally designated in Amendment 10 to the Crustaceans FMP (64 FR 19067, 19 April 1999) using the level of data found in Table 9.
 EFH definitions were also approved for deepwater shrimp through an amendment to the Crustaceans FMP in 2008 (73 FR 70603, 21 November 2008).
+No research efforts in 2021 provided data to modify these levels of information.

-Table 14.
+Table 9.
 Level of EFH information available for the Western Pacific CMUS complex